 Photo credit Run to the Pub

 This is the best time of year for a hot springs soak.
 The sun is almost always shining and the temperatures are chilly, but not too cold.
-Luckily for Bozemanites we have so many great hot springs within close driving distance.
+Luckily for Bozemanites we have many great hot springs within close driving distance.
 Chico Hot Springs is the obvious choice, tucked into the beautiful Paradise Valley.
 It's tough to get a room there now that they have been fully discovered, so drive over for lunch and soak.
 Norris Hot Springs is another great option and you get a beautiful drive along the Madison River.
 It's one small pool with live music on weekends.
 The food is excellent, but there isn't an inside dining option or heated restrooms, so this is for the tougher crowd!
 White Sulphur Hot Springs is a little further drive, but nice to get away from the crowds.
 They have some of the best water when it comes to hot springs and the town has some good dining options!
 The newest hot springs in the area is Yellowstone Hot Springs near Gardiner.
-We haven't had a chance to check it out, but there are several pools and the mountain views are spectacular.
+This one has a more laid-back vibe and a great pool layout for privacy.
+Plus, a cold plunge!

 Photo courtesy of Chico Hot Springs

 This is an obvious choice for any Bozeman staycation.
 Both Bridger and Big Sky have been dumped on with snow this winter, so take advantage of all that powder with a ski day!
 Click here for information on both ski areas.
 If downhill skiing isn't your thing, give cross country skiing a try.
 There are several groomed trails in town and and in the mountains for all ability levels.